sanggonlee/dribl/docs/README.md

 It's assumed you have:

 - basic programming skills in at least one language (if you're absolutely new to development, please learn the basics first)
+- basic understanding of HTTP server
-- basic understanding of backend development
+- basic understanding of REST

 It's NOT assumed you have: